agentlang-ai/agentlang-docs/docs/quick-start.md

 }]
 ```

-Note that fractl has filled-in the `:PostedOn` attribute with the current date-time value, which is what the `:Now` datatype is
+Note that Fractl has filled-in the `:PostedOn` attribute with the current date-time value, which is what the `:Now` datatype is
 supposed to do.
 We can use the value of the `:guid` attribute - `:Name` - to lookup, update or delete the blog-post instance.

 Some REST API calls you may try on your own are listed below: